Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

-As \(\beta\) increases, the induced spin polarization decreases and the depolarization point shifts slightly toward larger critical EPC strengths \(g_{\rm c}\), indicating that the altermagnetic order delays the onset of depolarization.
+As \(\beta\) increases, the induced spin polarization decreases and the depolarization point shifts slightly toward larger threshold EPC strengths \(g_{\rm c}\), indicating that the altermagnetic strength delays the onset of depolarization.
 This was already confirmed by Fig.~\ref{f3_new}(a).
 Physically, this can be attributed to the enhanced band structure induced by the combined effects of EPC and altermagnetic order, which strongly suppresses the intraband and interband contributions to the susceptibility.

-It should be noted that in conventional spin-orbit coupled systems, the Edelstein effect produces a nonequilibrium spin polarization that is subsequently reduced by relaxation processes, e.g. Dyakonov–Perel-type dephasing from momentum scattering in $\vec{k}$-dependent spin-orbit fields~\cite{PhysRevB.94.180406,PhysRevLett.132.246301} or Elliott–Yafet scattering from impurity and phonon interactions~\cite{PhysRevLett.128.207201,Kiss2016}.
-These mechanisms dynamically limit the lifetime of spin accumulation but do not break the underlying asymmetry in induced polarizations.
-By contrast, the Edelstein (de)polarization in altermagnets breaks this asymmetry: opposite spin textures on different parts of their Fermi surface change upon Brillouin-zone integration, yielding anisotropic (de)polarizations even in the absence of scattering.
-This makes the effect intrinsic and symmetry-driven, rather than extrinsic and relaxation-driven.